 After: By adding some low-maintenance garden beds along one side of my yard, I created a spot that would eventually fill in with a living, flowering hedge.

 The plan is to later expand on this concept with the rest of the yard once the new deck and shed are in.
 These two additions will open the door for creating new gardening spaces next to each structure.
 I suppose I won’t get to call myself a black thumb for much longer!

 4. Nighttime Lighting

 I just love the idea of nighttime outdoor entertaining.
-Cozy seating, plenty of space for evening chatter, and the ambiance of delicate lighting make for a breathtaking space.
-Stefanie from “Brooklyn Limestone” has a great example of how to separate zones in the yard using outdoor lights (below).
+Cozy seating, plenty of space for evening chatter, and the ambience of delicate lighting make for a breathtaking space.
+Stefanie from "Brooklyn Limestone" has a great example of how to separate zones in the yard using outdoor lights (below).
 This small patio area is surrounded by a series of string lights suspended above, which separates it from the hammock and dining area nearby.